hibiscus tea and menopause

 This means the doses were quite concentrated and exceeded what you’d get from drinking hibiscus tea daily.

-4. Supports Liver Health
+4. May Support Liver Health

-Now, when it comes to hibiscus, animal studies show that it can:
+When it comes to hibiscus, animal studies show that it can:

-• reduce markers of liver damage.
+• reduce markers of liver damage in chemically- or diet-induced liver injury models (source).

 benefits of hibiscus tea for menopause